RoadAtlas

 Walk the red and gray canyons for a close look at eroded cliffs and moonlike terrain.
 Sunset turns the whole desert deep orange.

-Observatorio Astronómico de Tatacoa — astronomy — Tatacoa Desert and San Agustín — Colombia
+Observatorio Astronómico de Tatacoa — astronomy — Tatacoa Desert and San Agustín — Kolumbien

 astronomy